minlingz/PySpark/README.md

 ## Overview

-`Bigdata.py`` - PySpark script to read a fixed-width file from Azure Blob Storage, extract substrings, and convert the resulting RDD to a PySpark DataFrame
+`Bigdata.py` - PySpark script to read a fixed-width file from Azure Blob Storage, extract substrings, and convert the resulting RDD to a PySpark DataFrame.
+The original Azure Databricks Notebook can be found [here](https://adb-8157169415581468.8.azuredatabricks.net/?o=8157169415581468#notebook/2452887077650528).

 This script was export from Azure Databrick Notebook.
 It reads a fixed-width file from Azure Blob Storage, extracts substrings using PySpark's withColumn() function, and converts the resulting RDD to a PySpark DataFrame using toDF().
 It then uses PySpark's regexp_extract() function to extract non-numeric characters from the ID column, creates a temporary view of the DataFrame using createOrReplaceTempView(), and runs a SQL query on the view using spark.sql() to group the data by country, GSN flag, ID, and name, and order the results by country.